OceanGlidersCommunity/Oxygen_SOP/README.md

 To read the SOP online simply follow the link [here](index.html).

-A PDF version can be found under [releases](https://github.com/OceanGliders/Oxygen_SOP/releases).
+A PDF version can be found under [releases](https://github.com/OceanGlidersCommunity/Oxygen_SOP/releases) once we've made one.

 ## How to contribute